 I like to step as optimised as possible, to step each basic figure with perfection.
 But if I sense that my Follow is more loose, more raw and uneducated, more random and anarchistic in her stepping, I compromise a little in order not to embarrass her.

 I strongly believe that a Follow’s constant back-rocking acts like a deadweight or anchor making a good walking flow impossible.
 If I dance with one of these “terrible” back-rockers, I try gently to lead her forward all the time, but it can easily become tiresome to enforce with raw power what should be the default behaviour of the Follow.
 I accept a little back-rocking from the Follow out of necessity.
 But a back-rocking Follow doesn’t have a chance with me, if there are forward-stepping Follows around, making the flow dancing I believe in much more likely.

 I normally dance like they have danced Cuban Salsa in Cuba for the first 50 years of the dance, that is without as much of one pinch of Cuban Afro.
-But I actually like a little Afro myself, that is, if I feel that my Follow likes that too, I might go full “Afro” for a dance or two.
-But Afro Cuban Salsa is only a new, modern, sub-style of Cuban Salsa, it is not a must only an option.
+But I actually like a little Afro myself, that is, if I feel that my Follow likes that too, I might go a little full “Afro” for a dance or two.
+But Afro Cuban Salsa is only a new sub-style of Cuban Salsa, it is not a must only an option.

 7 Science doesn’t apply

 Or just a little.
 Even though we have Rueda de Casino as a mathematical system that can guide us at least a little for how to dance Cuban Salsa also in 1-on-1 social dancing, there is no way, we can decide with science what is right a wrong, not even with “science” in a broader experimental sense.